My Role | Sr. UX Design Manager

 Tools | Balsamiq, Illustrator, Photoshop, InVision

-EagleView has a fleet of more than 115 airplanes taking aerial imagery that is used to provide 3D measurements, data analytics and GIS solutions on commercial, residential and public properties.
+EagleView has a fleet of more than 200 airplanes taking aerial imagery used for 3D measurements, data analytics and GIS solutions for commercial, residential and public properties.

-Problem: EagleView partnered with national construction stores to build a tool that would help them assist their customers in accurately ordering the precise amount of materials needed for each of their bids and jobs.
+Problem: EagleView partnered with national construction stores to build a tool that would assist their customers in ordering the precise amount of materials needed for each of their bids and jobs.
 Construction stores lose a lot of time and money when orders for materials are inaccurately placed.
-By using the 3D measurements for a property and connectiong to all the SKUs in the stores database, we can apply a formula that would select the exact quantity needed for each product.
+By using our 3D building measurements and connecting to all the SKUs in the stores database, we can apply a formula that would auto-generate and select the exact quantity and list of materials needed for each product.

-Success: We were able to take the existing R&D tool of more than 100 screens and replace it with a 5-click process that amounted to over $1,000,000 in material orders in the first six months.
+Success: We were able to take the existing R&D tool of more than 50 screens and replace it with a 5-click process that amounted to over $1,000,000 in material orders in the first six months, and is still in use today.

 - User Personas